quellabs/wakapac/README.md

 ### Why WakaPAC?

-If you loved **Knockout's declarative data binding** but wanted modern component hierarchy from React and clean template syntax from Vue, WakaPAC is for you.
+If you love **Knockout's declarative data binding** but want modern component hierarchy from React and clean template syntax from Vue, WakaPAC is for you.
 It evolves Knockout's proven foundation with contemporary features and performance optimizations.

 **🪶 Lightweight Alternative**
 - **No build tools required** - works directly in the browser with vanilla HTML/JS